gspaul6/git-pull-request/README.md

 # git-pull-request
-this the read me file for the project the branch is going to show the code
+this the read me file for the project this is the new branch work

+this is the another try